Why not use some of that time to learn Russian?

 Where do you start?
 How do you know what’s good and what’s bad?
 How do you know what’s right for you?

-Keep reading, and you’ll discover the best of what the Internet has to offer.
+Keep reading, and you’ll discover the best resources to learn Russian online.

 If you’re like a lot of people, you probably spend much of your Internet time finding ways to entertain yourself with various media.